-21.2 Term
+23.2 Term

-The first year of this Agreement will end on December 31, 2015; all subsequent years of this Agreement will begin on January 1 and end December 31.
-This Agreement will expire on December 31, 2017, with an option to extend for two additional one-year periods.
+The first year of this Agreement will end on December 31, 2020; all subsequent years of this Agreement will begin on January 1 and end December 31.
+This Agreement will expire on December 31, 2024, with an option to extend for an additional three-year period, followed by an option to extend for an additional two-year period.

-22.0 EXECUTION OF AGREEMENT
+24.0 EXECUTION OF AGREEMENT